tlverse/tlverse-handbook/10-tmle3mediate.md

 this requires that the conditional mediator density be bounded away from zero for all $\{z, a, w\}$ in their joint support $\mathcal{Z} \times \mathcal{A}
-\times \mathcal{W}$, which is to say that it must be possible to observe any given mediator value across all strata defined by both treatment and baseline covariates.
-A less restrictive form of this assumption is also possible -- specifically, that the ratio of the mediator densities under both treatment contrasts be bounded for both realizations of the mediator density.
+\times \mathcal{W}$, which is to say that it must be possible to observe any given mediator value across all strata defined by both treatment $A$ and baseline covariates $W$.
+A less restrictive form of this assumption is also possible -- specifically, that the ratio of the mediator densities under both treatment contrasts be bounded for the two realizations of the mediator density under differing treatment contrasts.
 :::
 <!-- TODO: explain this-->